 Community is one of the greatest blessings and challenges of the gospel.
 If we are to grow, it will be together.
 It is not individuals, but rather the church united, that is called to incarnate Christ to the world.
 Our culture militates against this by insisting that we find our true humanness as consumers and celebrities and autonomous individuals.
 In the face of this, Jesus endorses our need for each other.
 More than that, he endorses Christian community as his Spirit-empowered agent in the world.

-During this month of August, each week, we are going to give disciplined thought to living in Christian community.
-Click on the links below for each week.
+During this month of April, each week, we are going to give disciplined thought to living in Christian community.